Best Camera Strap for Sony A-mount Lenses

 Frequently Asked Questions

-Should I mount a sling strap to the camera body or the lens tripod collar for heavy A-mount lenses?
+Should I attach the strap to the camera eyelets or the lens tripod collar on A-mount lenses?

 Final Verdict